oneapi-src/oneDNN/doc/advanced/experimental.md

     assert(pointers_handle == (void *)csr_pointers.data());
 ~~~

+A memory descriptor created for the sparse encoding PACKED cannot
+be used to create a memory object.
+It can only be used to create
+a primitive descriptor to query the actual memory descriptor
+(similar to the format tag `any`).

 #### Primitives

+##### Matrix Multiplication

-The option enables a matmul primitive that can work with sparse input tensors.
+This option enables the matmul primitive that can work with
+sparse input tensors.

+###### CSR encoding
 Only one of the input tensors is allowed to be sparse.
+The
-The output tensor is
+output tensor is always dense.
-always dense.

 The following data types combinations are supported: